 What is Marine or Ocean Pollution?

 Marine pollution, ocean pollution or sea pollution is said to occur when toxic & harmful substances, debris, garbage or trash enters ocean or sea.
 Marine pollution is now a matter of concern all around the globe.
-The pollution is growing vigorously without any measure to prevent it.
+The pollution is growing vigorously without any measure to prevent it and disturbing the marine ecosystem.
 Harmful chemicals and trash are the two main reasons that are spreading marine pollution at an unbelievable rate.
 Statistics show that 80% of the pollution is derived from the land.
-Industrial and residential waste, windblown debris and agricultural runoff are some of the other reasons for marine pollution.
+Industrial and residential waste, floating plastic, windblown debris and agricultural runoff are some of the other reasons for marine pollution.
 Marine pollution is often confused and mixed with other similar terms.
-Marine pollution, ocean pollution, sea pollution all are of similar kind and used interchangeably.
+Marine pollution, ocean pollution, sea pollution all are of similar kind and these terms are used interchangeably.
 Broadly all of these can be clubbed under water pollution.

 Oceans are the most valuable resources of the Earth that cover almost 70% of the planet.
-The oceans rule the weather, nourish the world, maintain the ecosystem, purify the air and offer living for millions of population.
-The ocean is the home of many animals starting from microscopic algae, small fishes to the blue whale.
+The oceans rule the weather, nourish the world, maintain the ecosystem, purify the air and supports aquatic life.
+The ocean is the home of many marine mammals, animals starting from microscopic algae, small fishes to the blue whale.
 Yet the oceans are bombarded with pollution almost every day.
 All the waste and harmful chemicals enter the river which leads to the sea.
 So they are the ultimate endpoint of dumping of pollution that we produce on land.

 Dangerous emissions of carbon, leakage of oil, constant noise, and plastic are some of the pollutants that are dominating the waters of the sea.
 As a result of pollution, the health of the sea is degrading at an unbelievable rate.
-Some of the debris that we dump is ended up on the beaches across the globe while some are eaten by the animals by mistaking them as their food.
-Others are accumulating in the ocean as Gyres.
+Some of the plastic waste that we dump ends up on the beaches across the globe while some are eaten by the animals by mistaking them as their food.

 Different causes of Ocean & Marine Pollution

 In several ways, the input sources of marine pollution into the ecosystem can be identified.
-There are mainly five types of inputs for the pollution and they are:
+Point source pollution and other major source of pollution are explained below.
+There are various types of inputs for the pollution and some of these are:

 - Direct Discharge of waste